anHALytics/anHALytics-documentation/Install.md

     > java -Xmx2048m -jar target/anhalytics-annotate-<current version>.one-jar.jar -multiThread -exe annotateAllKeyTerm

-(```-multiThread``` option is recommended, it takes time)
+(```-multiThread``` option is recommended)

 #### Storage of annotations

-Annotations are persistently stored in a MongoDB collection and available for indexing in ElasticSearch.
+Annotations are persistently stored in a MongoDB collection and available for indexing by ElasticSearch.

 ### 3. KB

-The knowledge base is built using mysql, all the metadata at our disposal is extracted and saved in a relational database following this data model https://github.com/anHALytics/documentation/blob/master/model/anhalyticsDB.png
+The knowledge base is built using MySQL.
+All the metadata at our disposal are extracted and saved in a relational database following this [data model](https://github.com/anHALytics/documentation/blob/master/model/anhalyticsDB.png).

     > cd anhalytics-kb